-In mildly hyperhomocysteinemic human subjects dysfibirinogemia (which is characterized by formation of clots composed of abnormally thin, tightly packed fibers with an increased resistance to fibrinolysis) could play a role in the increased risk of atherothrombotic disease (Undas et al. 2006, Souls et al. 2007).
-On the other hand, Lijfering (2007) showed that the increased risk of cardiovascular diseases al. in et hyperhomocysteinemia is mainly related to elevated coagulation factor VIII levels.
-Moreover, Ebbesen and Ingerslev (2005) found reduced functional activities of coagulation factors XII, X and II in hyperhomocysteinemia-induced by folate deficiency in rat, whereas the functional factor VII activity was unchanged.
-Contrary, Al-Obaidi et al. (2000) observed that levels of coagulation factor VIIa and Hcy correlate in plasma of acute coronary syndrome patients.
-This changes may enhanced risk of thrombotic events in hyperhomocysteinemic patients.
+Ingerslev (2005) found reduced functional activities of coagulation factors XII, X and II in hyperhomocysteinemia-induced by folate deficiency in rat, whereas the functional factor VII activity was unchanged.
+On the contrary, Al-Obaidi et al. (2000) observed that levels of coagulation factor VIIa and Heys correlate in plasma of patients with acute coronary syndrome.
+These changes thrombotic enhance risk of hyperhomocysteinemic patients.
 Recent reports showed that activity of antithrombin, which is one of the most important inhibitors of blood coagulation, is inhibited by HTL (Gugliucci 2008).
-Proposed targets of Hcy and HTL action on coagulation and fibrinolysis process are presented in Figure 2.
+Proposed targets of Hcys and HTL action on coagulation and fibrinolysis process are presented in Figure 2.